python/cpython/Doc/library/exceptions.rst

    Raised when the result of an arithmetic operation is too large to be represented.
-This cannot occur for long integers (which would rather raise :exc:`MemoryError` than give up).
+This cannot occur for long integers (which would rather raise :exc:`MemoryError` than give up) and for most operations with plain integers, which return a long integer instead.
 Because of the lack of standardization of floating point exception handling in C, most floating point operations also aren't checked.
-For plain integers, all operations that can overflow are checked except left shift, where typical applications prefer to drop bits than raise an exception.

 .. exception:: ReferenceError